jan-dolejsi/angular-module-federation-sample/README.md

 Add a router link to the Home component to navigate to the Feature component.

 To test the micro-frontend as a standalone Angualar app, point your browser to <http://localhost:4201/>

+## Register Micro-frontend in the App Shell

+add webpack exposes/remotes configuration.
+See commit #.